benoitries/experimentation/input/input-persona/persona-v3-limited-agents/RULES_LUCIM_PlantUML_Diagram.md

 ## Quantitative Rules

 <LDR1-SYS-UNIQUE>
-There must be exactly one System lifeline per diagram .
-Actor Type is System and actor instance name is system.
+There must be exactly one System lifeline per diagram.
 </LDR1-SYS-UNIQUE>